ValveSoftware/Proton/README.md

 ## Overview

-This is my build of Proton with the most recent release of vanilla wine, has ffmpeg enabled for faudio by default, and all of Proton's patches ported over to be applied to wine, as well as wine-staging and vkd3d.
+This is my build of Proton with the most recent releases of vanilla WINE.
+It has FFmpeg enabled for FAudio by default, and all of Proton's patches ported over to be applied to WINE, as well as Wine-staging and VKD3D.

-All patches included:
+### Patches

- * FFXIV Launcher patch
+- FFXIV Launcher
- * Mech Warrior online patch
+- Mech Warrior online
- * Assetto Corsa HUD patch
+- Assetto Corsa HUD
- * Vulkan child window patch
+- Vulkan child window
- * Sword Art Online gnutls patch
+- Sword Art Online gnutls
- * ORIGIN downloads fix patch
+- ORIGIN downloads fix
- * CODBlack Ops 2 launch patch
+- C.O.D.
+Black Ops 2 launch
- * NFSW launcher patch
+- NFSW launcher
- * Monster Hunter World patch
+- Monster Hunter World
- * Sunset Overdrive patch
+- Sunset Overdrive
- * Steep and AC Odyssey screen fix patch
+- Steep and AC Odyssey screen fix
- * World of Warcraft DX12 compatibility patch
+- World of Warcraft DX12 compatibility
- * d9vk integration
+- D9VK integration
- * vkd3d integration
+- VKD3D integration
- * protonfixes integration
+- Protonfixes integration
- * FAudio with FFMpeg enabled (fixes audio/voices in multiple games)
+- FAudio with FFmpeg enabled (fixes audio/voices in multiple games)
- * All of Valve's wine proton patches.
+- All of Valve's WINE Proton patches
- * Multiple pending pull requests from Proton.
+- Multiple pending pull requests from Proton
- * wine staging patches
+- Wine-staging patches
- * various wine hotfixes for wine functionality that fix regressions per version
+- Various WINE hotfixes for WINE functionality that fix regressions per version
- * various proton hotfixes for proton functionality that fix regressions per version
+- Various Proton hotfixes for Proton functionality that fix regressions per version

-**NOTES REGARDING SPECIFIC GAME QUIRKS:**
+### NOTES REGARDING SPECIFIC GAME QUIRKS

- * Warframe does NOT need `WINEDLLOVERRIDES="xaudio2_7=n,b"` — FAudio replaces xaudio2.
-Using this override WILL lead to game crashes.
+- Warframe does **not** need `WINEDLLOVERRIDES="xaudio2_7=n,b"` — FAudio replaces xaudio2.
+Using this override WILL lead to game crashes
- * Warframe is problematic with vsync.
-Turn it off or on in game, do not set Auto.
+- Warframe is problematic with VSync.
+Turn it off or on in game, do not set to `Auto`
- * Warframe needs a set a frame limit in game.
+- Warframe needs a set a frame limit in game.
 Unlimited framerate can cause slowdowns
- * Warframe on Nvidia you may need to disable GPU Particles in game otherwise the game can freeze randomly.
+- Warframe on Nvidia: you may need to disable GPU Particles in game otherwise the game can freeze randomly.
 On AMD they work fine
- * DOOM Eternal currently does -not- work with ACO on mesa.
-You will need to set RADV_PERFTEST=llvm %command% in the launch options.
+- DOOM Eternal currently does **not** work with ACO on Mesa.
+You will need to set `RADV_PERFTEST=llvm %command%` in the launch options

-Full patches can be viewed in [protonprep.sh](game-patches-testing/protonprep.sh).
+Full patches can be viewed in [protonprep.sh](patches/protonprep.sh).

 ## Installation